kirenz/course-template/docs/project-description.md

 Choose the data based on your group's interests or work you all have done in other courses or research projects.
 The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like!) and apply them to a data set to analyze it in a meaningful way.

-All analyses must be done in Python, and all components of the project **must be reproducible** (with the exception of the presentation).
+All analyses must be done in Python, and all components of the project **must be reproducible** (with the exception of the final presentation).

 ### Logistics